guitarino/guitarino.github.io/content/IsThisReal.md

 "Jim, that man tells me his career as a bard is over.
 I'm telling you, Marcus, you will be famous for your poems, not your adventures!" laughed Linda.

-"You know, Marcus, if some creature takes out your tongue, I'm gonna miss your songs the most."
+"You know, Marcus, if a creature takes out your tongue, I'm gonna miss your songs the most."
 Jim finished casting his spell and let out a deep breath, "It was a great work, you guys, and we can joke around forever, but, um...
 I gotta go now.
 I'll try to find you in a couple of hours", said Jim.

 In order not to scare his friends by a sudden disappearance, he first chanted an invisibility spell on himself, then quickly exited the game.